A Randomized Method for Simulating Lindblad Equations and Thermal State Preparation: Introduction

+These two setups are motivated by the literature on the qDRFIT method for Hamiltonian simulation \cite{Campbell_2019,Chen_2021}.
+In terms of observables, the error bound for the average channel \eqref{average-channel} controls the difference between the expectation values obtained from the randomized simulation algorithm and those of the actual dynamics, i.e., $|\EE \langle O \rangle_{\cE_{\tau,M}(\rho)} - \langle O \rangle_{e^{T\bar{\cL}}(\rho)}|$, {where $\l O \r_\rho: = \tr(O \rho)$ denotes the expectation of an observable $O$ with respect to a state $\rho$.} The analysis of typical realizations of the random channel \eqref{random-channel} further provides bounds on the deviation from the expected behavior $\EE |\langle O \rangle_{\cE_{\tau,M}(\rho)} - \langle O \rangle_{e^{T\bar{\cL}}(\rho)}|$; {See Corollary \ref{coroobs} and Corollary \ref{coro2}.}

-First, we consider the average channel setup \eqref{average-channel}.
-Let $T$ be the simulation time, we will show the diamond distance error between the ideal evolution $e^{T\bar{\cL}}$ and the average channel $\bar{\cE}_{\tau, M}$ scales as $O(T\tau) = O(T^2/M)$, matching the error bound of the average channel in qDRIFT algorithm for Hamiltonian simulation \cite{Campbell_2019}.
+Assuming that the approximation error of the numerical scheme $\cF_{\tau}(\cL_a)$ to $e^{\tau \mc{L}_a}$ is $\Or(\tau^2)$ (see remarks after Assumption \ref{as-alg0}), we provide a non-asymptotic error analysis of the randomized algorithm \eqref{randomized-alg} for simulating Lindblad dynamics in both the average and random setting.
+We first consider the convergence in the average sense.
+Let $T= M \tau$ be the total evolution time.
+Theorem \ref{thm:aver_err} shows that the error $\|e^{T\bar{\cL}} - \bar{\cE}_{\tau, M}\|_{\diamond}$ between the ideal evolution and the averaged implementation \eqref{average-channel}, in terms of the diamond distance \eqref{eq:diamond}, scales as $\Or(T\tau) = \Or(T^2/M)$, matching the error bound of the qDRIFT protocol given in \cite{Campbell_2019} for Hamiltonian simulation.

-Second, we study the typical realization of the random channel \eqref{random-channel} under \emph{the weighted $\ell^2$ metric}.
-This metric is related to the detailed balance condition for quantum Markovian dynamics and the chi-square divergence for measuring the distance of quantum states.
-We show that the average weighted $\ell^2$ error of simulating \eqref{dynamic} for time $T$ generally scales as $O(T/\sqrt{M})$.
-This result generalizes the analysis of the random product formulas for Hamiltonian systems \cite{huang2020matrix} to open systems.
-It is noteworthy that we employ the weighted $\ell^2$ norm here rather than the more commonly used trace norm in the error analysis of quantum simulations.
-The reason for this choice will be discussed in Section \ref{random-realization}. \paragraph*{Application for quantum Gibbs sampler} We investigate the behavior of both the average channel and the random channel for the quantum Gibbs sampling task.
-Suppose the Gibbs state $\sigma$ maintains detailed balance under the ideal evolution \eqref{dynamic} and that the spectral gap of $\bar{\cL}$ is bounded from below.
-We demonstrate that chi-square divergence between the output of the average channel ${\bar{\cE}}_{\tau,M}(\rho)$ and the Gibbs state $\sigma$ converges exponentially to $O(\tau^2)$; similarly, the chi-square divergence between the output of the random channel $\cE_{\tau,M}(\rho)$ and the Gibbs state $\sigma$ converges exponentially to an asymptotic error of $O(\tau)$.
-This analysis is similar to the numerical analysis of the classical Langevin sampling algorithm.
+Then, we study the convergence of the typical realization \eqref{random-channel} with respect to a \emph{weighted $\ell^2$-metric} \eqref{def:weightl2}, which is a variant of the standard quantum $\chi^2$-divergence \cite{temme2010chi}.
+We show in Theorem \ref{thm-simulation} that the averaged weighted $\ell^2$-error of simulating \eqref{dynamic} via the random channel \eqref{random-channel} for time $T = M \tau$ generally scales as {$\Or(\sqrt{T\tau}) = \Or(T/\sqrt{M})$}.
+This result generalizes the analysis of the random product formulas for Hamiltonian systems \cite{huang2020matrix,Chen_2021} to open systems.
+It is noteworthy that we employ the weighted $\ell^2$-norm here rather than the more commonly used trace norm in the error analysis of quantum simulations.
+The reason for this choice will be discussed in Remark \ref{rem2}.